What Are Infostealers and Why SMBs Are Prime Targets

 Most SMBs lack dedicated security teams, enterprise-grade tools, and formal security policies.
 This makes initial compromise significantly easier.

 Small businesses often serve as vendors, suppliers, or partners to larger organizations.
-Compromising an SMB can provide a pathway into more valuable enterprise networks.
+Compromising an SMB can provide a pathway into more valuable enterprise networks through supply chain attacks.

-Attacks on small businesses rarely make headlines or trigger law enforcement investigations, making them lower-risk targets for cybercriminals.
+Attacks on small businesses rarely make headlines or trigger major law enforcement investigations.
+This makes them lower-risk targets for cybercriminals who can operate with relative impunity.

 Signs Your Business May Be Compromised

-- Employees receiving password reset emails they didn't request
+Employees receiving password reset emails they didn't request is a red flag.
+Attackers often trigger these when testing stolen credentials.

-- Unexpected changes to financial accounts or vendor payment details
+Unexpected changes to financial accounts or vendor payment details could signal account compromise.
+Business email compromise often follows infostealer infections.

-- Customers reporting phishing emails that appear to come from your company
+Customers reporting phishing emails that appear to come from your company suggests email account compromise.
+Attackers use stolen email access to launch targeted phishing campaigns.

 Protecting Your Business